 2. You might want to go to Law Depot or Legacy Writer for a Quit Claim Deed template to get you started.

-3. There are states that require that you submit other forms together your Quit Claim Deed PDF when you are going to record the Deed.
+3. There are states that require that you submit other forms together with your Quit Claim Deed PDF when you are going to record the Deed.
 You might want to call the registers or recorder office in advance, so as to define if you will require additional forms and know where you can find them.